 Extending into Eastern Europe

-With the dropping of flying restrictions in eastern Europe, we have recently welcomed many members from ex-soviet bloc countries and AARG has played a prominent role in helping to establish programmes of flying and recording.
-A conference was held at Kleinmachnow, Berlin in 1994 (ref) and was followed in 1996 by a training week in Hungary.
+With the dropping of flying restrictions in eastern Europe, we have welcomed many members from ex-soviet bloc countries and AARG has played a prominent role in helping to establish programmes of flying and recording.
+A conference was held at Kleinmachnow, Berlin in 1994 and was followed in 1996 by a training week in Hungary.
 That week provided airborne experience for more than 20 ‘students’ who were also introduced to the basics of photo interpretation, mapping and analysis of those results.
-A successful follow-up training week was held in Leszno, Poland, in the first week of July 1998, where some 20 inspectors and archaeologists from Poland and elsewhere recieved training in aerial photography and air photo mapping.
+Since 1996 AARG, assisted by various EU grants, has helped run more than 25 training schools and workshops in Europe, plus others in Near Eastern countries.

-AARG has a small, but increasing, number of members from, or working in, other parts of the world and AARGnews has included summaries of work in Israel (Riley, issue 5), Turkey (Summers, issue 7), and Jordan (Kennedy, issue 12).
-Most recently we have been fortunate enough to have Kevin Jones from New Zealand as a speaker at AARG 1996 (see also his papers in AARGnews 13-14, 16).
+AARG has a small, but increasing, number of members from, or working in, other parts of the world and AARGnews has included summaries of work in Israel, Turkey, Jordan, Armenia, Egypt, Afghanistan and New Zealand as well as updates from work in 'new' countries in Europe such as Croatia and Serbia.